Seekatar/dotnet7/README.md

 Since FeatureManagement calls filters until one returns true.
 This works fine, **except** in the case where no-context is true, and you want to turn off a flag via context.
 Since context filter is first and returns false, it'd fall through to the no-context filter which would return true.
 So no short-circuiting a value of false, only true.

+> NOTE that the `FeatureManager` caches the values, so you have to do something to trigger it to update with your configuration provider.